aragonzkresearch/leagueofidentity/README.md

 Observe that in our example we are using a `http` website without `TLS`.
 This is only for simplicity.
 However, be aware that, since we are in the setting of `OAuth implicit flow`, using non-secure connections could make your application insecure.
+### Get an Ethereum access token
+For Ethereum the flow is identical except that you need to select `ethereum` from the menu and you will be asked to sign a message with your `Metamask`  account.
+No transaction will be submitted on-chain and no GAS cost will be paid.

 ### Compute the shares and run the `LoI` nodes
 Henceforth, we assume to be working in the folder `src`.
 `LoI` is associated to two parameters: `n`, the number of nodes in the network, and `t`, the threshold of nodes who can reconstruct the secrets and break the security.